silencesys/lindat-tei/src/guidelines/text-structure.md

 `wit` that will point to the list of witnesses.

 ::: tip
-Note that IDs of different sources with the same reading are separated with space.
+Note that IDs of different sources with the same reading are separated withspace.
 :::

 Readings can contain additions, corrections and deletions, all these topics are further described on the [Text corrections](./additions-deletions.md) page.